CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/cam-provider.md

   ![CAM Provider](../images/dccf/cam-provider2.png)

 3. Fill in the details:
-    a.
-Name: Enter a name for the Provider.
+  * Name: Enter a name for the Provider.
-    b.
-Description: (Optional).
+  * Description: (Optional).
-    c.
-Enable Managed Services: Enable if you want Managed OS and Applications.
+  * Enable Managed Services: Enable if you want Managed OS and Applications.
-    d.
-URL: Your Base URL (example - https://S123456ch3a.vcf.ctl.io).
+  * URL: Your Base URL (example - https://S123456ch3a.vcf.ctl.io).
-    e.
-Organization: Your Organization (displayed in the top left corner when logged in to CenturyLink Private Cloud on VMware Cloud Foundation).
+  * Organization: Your Organization (displayed in the top left corner when logged in to CenturyLink Private Cloud on VMware Cloud Foundation).
-    f.
-Username: CenturyLink Private Cloud on VMware Cloud Foundation user account.
+  * Username: CenturyLink Private Cloud on VMware Cloud Foundation user account.
-    g.
-Password: Password for above account.
+  * Password: Password for above account.

 4. Click __Save__.